-Within this section of the site we have shared and published simulation research from a range of sources.
+Within this section of the website we have shared and published business simulation research and related information from a range of sources.
 The body of evidence is continually being added to (so keep revisiting the page) and if you would like us to share any other education research or articles that you think would be relevant, please get in touch.

 Effective Practice in the design of directed independent learning opportunities